Apaar/apaar.github.io/_posts/2017-03-22-Parallelizing-Grep.md

 Upon further analysis of the core grep code and some messing around, I felt that it would be too hard to parallelize it due to the occurance of a very large number of compatiblity options and code.In the next part we will discuss my attempts at creating a threaded barebones version on grep.

-This was the gprof flat profile of grep.memchr_kwset is the function that does the comparisions and bmexec is the driver funtion for the whole boyer-moore search.
+This was the gprof flat profile of grep.memchr_kwset is the function that does the comparisions and bmexec is the driver function for the whole boyer-moore search and calls memchr_kwset a very large number of times.The missing bit of data was because one of the c files was being compiled with compiler optimisation and gprof was not able to glean information cos of that.

 {% highlight c %}